MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-merge-duplicate-records.md

 ---
 # Merge Duplicate Customer or Vendor Records
-As different users create new customer or vendor cards over time, or the records are created automatically, for example, in data migration, a customer or vendor may be represented in the system with more than one record.
+As different users create new customer or vendor cards over time, or new records are created automatically during migration, a customer or vendor may be represented in the system with more than one record.
 In this case, you can use the **Merge Duplicate** page from the card of the record that you want to keep.
 The page gives you an overview of duplicated field values and provides functions to select which values to keep or discard when merging two records into one.
-The duplicate record is deleted when you have completed the process.

 > [!TIP]
 > The **Merge Duplicate** page shows all fields where the values are different for the two records being compared.
 Therefore, a duplicate is indicated by the page showing very few fields.
 Whereas, if the page shows many fields, then the suspected record is probably not a duplicate.